 - Start planning for next year!

-Begins May 1, 2018.
-You may register on site as well.
+Begins May 1, 2021.
+You may register on-site as well.
 Click for Registration Form.

 For those who register by August 1, there will be a free tee-shirt for you on-site at registration.

-Registration fee is $20 per boat for boaters age 14 and over.
-The registration fee for those age 13 and younger is $5 per boat.
+The registration fee is $20 per team for boaters age 14 and over.
+The registration fee for those aged 13 and younger is $10 per team.